 If you want to travel to several destinations, buses are not the best because you will often have to go back to San Jose to connect to your next destination.
 It’s too much of a pain.

-Drivers are a bit crazy
+15. Drivers are a bit crazy

 It always makes me laugh because people in Costa Rica are so relaxed about everything else, but they are always in a rush when it comes to driving.

 Although drivers are nuts, you should be fine driving here.
-Just don’t drive in San Jose (that’s where the real crazies are).
+Just don’t drive in downtown San Jose (that’s where the real crazies are).

-Avoid San Jose like the plague during rush hour
+16. Avoid San Jose like the plague during rush hour

 First of all, I suggest avoiding driving in downtown San Jose always.
 It is a bit insane.
 If you do need to drive on the outskirts of the city (aka near the airport) avoid doing so during rush hour if possible.